impanyu/leetcode3/docs/array.md

 ## [56.
 Merge Intervals](https://leetcode.com/problems/merge-intervals/)
 1. define a Compare functor for Interval
 2. iterate through the intervals and update the ans accordingly
-3. reference to 253. meeting rooms II, which also traverse through all sorted intervals and accumulate maximal rooms required
+3. reference to 253. meeting rooms II, which also traverse through all sorted intervals and accumulate maximal rooms required.
+4. 56 pay attention to last end, 253 pay attention to first end.

 ```c++
 class compare